Shilpy-Pal/MyFirstRepo/README.md

-# this is use to learn and experimenting on github
+# this is use to learn programming and experimenting on github